Hit the Ground Running

 Affordability - Your company will provide you with a budget for housing.
 The budget will quickly narrow down the standard of rental property and location.
 Most property owners require lump sum rental payments of one to three years in advance.
 It is commonplace that landlords are asking a minimum of a 1 year contract for houses and apartments with the requirement that the entire rental amount is paid prior to move in.
 Ensure that your company is prepared to pay this lump sum for you, if housing is a part of your compensation package.

 Rental accommodation can be fully or partially furnished or unfurnished.
-Ask your company if there is an allowance for purchasing or renting furniture and household necessities.
+Ask your company if there is an allowance for purchasing furniture or renting furniture and household necessities.
 This will help you decide what to ship.
-If you like a particular house but it lacks appliances, you might be able to negotiate with the landlord to provide these items.
+If you like a particular house but it lacks appliances, you might be able to negotiate with the landlord prior to signing any contract to provide these items.
 Be specific about what brands are acceptable to you as some landlords may buy inferior products just to fulfill the requirement of providing the appliance.

 Proximity to recreation, social or sporting facilities - List activities that your family would most probably participate in.
 For example, sporting activities, music lessons or club activities.
-Ask your real estate agent to show you where prominent expat activity and sports centers are.
-You may choose to be active in expatriate community associations, so it would be worthwhile to visit these associations and evaluate what activities are available.
-Supermarkets and shopping malls are found throughout Jakarta.
+Ask your agent to show you where prominent expat activity and sports centers are.
+You may choose to be active in expatriate community associations, so it would be worthwhile to visit these association's locations and evaluate what activities are available.
+Supermarkets and shopping malls are found throughout Jakarta, with some catering more to expats than others.
 It may also be useful to measure travel time to these facilities as well.

 Most international schools will require a formal application which will involve an application fee.
 The main expenses are the tuition fees and the school development bond.
 These expenses are high; negotiate with your sponsoring company so they will fully cover these costs.
 It is important to apply as soon as you have confirmed your relocation to ensure your child will be allotted a seat and able to attend the school of your choice.

-3. Business Associations, Community organizations and sports organizations are at the core of the expat lifestyle.
-Their activities fill up our free time and their social causes fill our hearts.
+3. Business Associations, community organizations and sports organizations are at the core of the expat lifestyle.
+Their activities fill up our free time and their social causes fill our hearts with ample opportunities to Give Back to the Indonesian community.
 Visit the offices of organizations you may be interested in joining to begin learning about community activities.
 Attend the monthly meeting, special event or newcomers functions sponsored by these and other organizations, if they fit into your schedule; newcomers are always welcome.
 Members are put on an email mailing list or included in a WhatsApp group to be notified of upcoming events.
 Some community centers will post notifications on their bulletin boards and most groups will have a Facebook page where upcoming events are announced.

 4. Visit several malls to familiarize yourself with what can and cannot be obtained in Indonesia.
-Visit a Hero supermarket (located in most major malls), as well as the Sogo Food Hall, Ranch Market or Kem Chicks to see what foodstuffs are readily available and what they cost.
+Visit several supermarkets - a Hero supermarket (located in most major malls), as well as the Sogo Food Hall, Ranch Market or Kem Chicks to see what foodstuffs are readily available and what they cost.
 Then you'll have a better idea of cost of living and what items, if any, you may want to stock up on in your home country and send in your shipment.
-If you've got the time, visit some of the furniture stores to see what is available as it may influence what furniture you decide to bring from home.
+If you've time allows, visit some of the furniture stores to see what is available as it may influence what furniture you decide to bring from home.

 Confirm that any medication you or your family members require can be easily obtained in Indonesia.
 Bring the generic names from home.
 You may want to check at an apotik (pharmacy), or consult the staff at International SOS, and ask if they have the medication in stock, or can get it.
 If there is confusion about the names (medications may be sold under different brand names in Indonesia) you may ask to see the pharmacist's IIMS book; this book lists (in English) all drugs available with generic, brand and manufacturer's information.
 A word of caution: the filler in a generic drug may be different than the brand name drug therefore it is best to consult a doctor prior to switching to a generic to ensure there should not be any unwanted reactions or side effects.